 Order Arrival: Our broths are shipped frozen and should be refrigerated or frozen upon delivery to ensure freshness.

-All sales are final after 2 hours from the time the order was placed.
-Once an order has exceeded the 2-hour window to change/cancel your order, no changes/cancellations are possible.
-Similarly, if you wish to add to your order, Bonafide Provisions reserves the right to treat any additions as a second order incurring additional shipping charges.
+All sales are final after an order is placed.
+If you want to add to your order, we might need to place the additions as a second order, incurring additional shipping charges.

-While we do not accept returns for our food products or offer refunds based on personal taste, we will issue credit or refund for products that are damaged en-route to their destination.
-To seek a credit, please email or call us with the following information:
+We cannot accept returns for our food products or offer refunds based on personal taste.
+However, we will issue credit or refund for products that are damaged during shipping.
+If your product arrived damaged, please email or call us with the following information:

 Order number, damaged product item description, condition of damaged product upon arrival, date and time package was received.